WatchOutNewsAgency/wona.github.com/_posts/2015-02-09-cloak-of-anonymity.md

 ---
 layout: post
-title: "Editorial: The Cloak Of Anonymity"
+title: "The Cloak Of Anonymity"
 image: incognito.png
 categories: [wona, column]
 tag: editorial
-excerpt: "Man is least himself when he talks in his own person.
-Give him a mask, and he will tell you the truth."_
-- **Oscar Wilde**
-Anonymity over the internet and the effect it has on people raises several interesting questions about human nature, especially in the aftermath of Wikileaks and The Fappening.
+excerpt: Anonymity over the internet and the effect it has on people raises several interesting questions about human nature, especially in the aftermath of Wikileaks and The Fappening.
+While the first utilized this anonymity to raise a voice against world governments, the other used the same for depraved motives.
 ---
 _"Man is least himself when he talks in his own person.
 Give him a mask, and he will tell you the truth."_
-- **Oscar Wilde**
+- __Oscar Wilde__
 Anonymity over the internet and the effect it has on people raises several interesting questions about human nature, especially in the aftermath of Wikileaks and The Fappening.
 While the first utilized this anonymity to raise a voice against world governments, the other used the same for depraved motives.
 What remains beyond question is that humans behave differently when under the shroud of anonymity.
 But do people behave irrationally due to this newfound freedom or does anonymity just bring out the real person we hide behind a self we pretend to be in order to gain social acceptance?
 And if the second case is true, are websites that allow user anonymously to blame to any extent, considering they only bring out the truth?
 It is usually accepted that the internet is a means to escape from the heartless mistress that reality is, a place where we can pretend to be whoever we want to be.
 Once a person has an entity or more precisely, a representation of himself on this network in the form of a profile or an avatar, he is still held responsible for his activities.
 However, there are a number of popular internet sites that don’t require the user to submit any kind of identification information.
 It is not very surprising then, when a 4chan user hacks into celebrities’ clouds and leaks their private photographs.
 Never before has mankind been exposed to such freedom from social responsibility, something which not everyone can handle.